Code-Institute-Submissions/franciskadutoit/README.md

 - [Contact](assets/wireframes/Wireframe_Contact_Page.png)

 ## Features
 Each page features a responsive **navigation bar** at the top with conventional placing of **logo** (top left)
 * There is a mobile-first focus and therefore I wanted to keep in mind first what will work on mobile.
-* For Mobile - Hamburger menu so that the screen does not look to crowded.
+* For Mobile - **Hamburger menu** so that the screen does not look to crowded.
 The menu would collaps when tapped.
-* For Tablet - I decided to have the full menu navigation bar at the top of the screen as there is more space on a tablet
+* For Tablet - I decided to have the full menu **navigation bar** at the top of the screen as there is more space on a tablet
-* For Desktop - Full navigation menu at the top of the main menu items: Home, Portfolio, About and Contact
+* For Desktop - Full **navigation menu** at the top of the main menu items: Home, Portfolio, About and Contact
 * Each page has **social media icons** linking to 4 Franciska Du Toit’s social media pages.
-* Each page features a hero image.
+* Each page features a **hero image**.
 On mobile and tablet devices the static hero image is at the top with the text at the bottom.
 On desktops the static hero image moves to the left and takes up 50% of the page.
 The content takes up 50% on the other side of the screen.

 ### Home
 There is a **call to action link** to take the user directly to the **About page**.